 Stress or Boredom Eating– If you find yourself at the mercy of chocolate, sweets and other high calorie foods when you are stressed or bored, take charge of your environment and get those tempting foods out of the house.
 Replace them with easy to grab snacks such as cut fruit, string cheese, low sugar frozen chocolate bars, low-calorie dip with cut up fruit or whole grain granola bars.

-No time to prepare healthy meals– Keep simple, easy to prepare ingredients handy to make cooking less time-consuming.
-When you have extra time, try roasting a chicken and slice the meat and freeze for adding to salads and sandwiches throughout the week.
+No time to prepare healthy meals- Keep simple, easy to prepare meal ideas and healthy pantry ingredients handy to make cooking less time-consuming.
+When you have a few extra minutes, try roasting a chicken and slice the meat and freeze for adding to salads and sandwiches for recipe-free healthy meals throughout the week.

 Diets never work for me– Forget the mentality of “going on a diet” and work towards a lifestyle change.
 In order to make this work, it is important to make slow changes, ones that can be continued long-term.